Things to do in Dublin - Dublin Attractions

 The Irish Emigration Museum is an interactive experience.
 It will guide you on a journey to discover the stories of Irish emigration around the world, from early times to the modern day.
 At EPIC you can step through 20 themed galleries to find out why people left, see how they influenced the world they found, and experience the connection between their descendants and Ireland today.
 EPIC is a 15-minute walk from the Academy Plaza Hotel.

 The Dublinia exhibition in Christ Church Cathedral covers the formative period of Dublin’s history from the arrival of the Anglo-Normans in 1170 to the closure of the monasteries in the 1540s.
 There are many exhibits which include videos, models and reconstructions, and some historical reconstructions.
-All in all Dublinia is an interesting and enjoyable experience is for any tourist.
+All in all, Dublinia is an exciting and enjoyable experience is for any tourist.

 8. Kilmainham Gaol

 Built in 1792, it is Ireland’s most famous disused prison.
 Throughout the years the prison held many famous Nationalists and Republicans.
 The leaders of the 1916 Ester Rising were executed here.
 The prison was closed in 1924 and tours now run in the building give a good insight into the history of Irish Republicanism.
 Kilmainham Gaol Museum is open all year round, except for 24th, 25th and 26th December.

 9. Dublin Castle

-This complex represents some of the oldest surviving architecture in the city, and was the centre of English power in Ireland for over seven centuries until it was taken over by the Irish Free State in 1922.
+This complex represented some of the oldest surviving architecture in the city and was the centre of English power in Ireland for over seven centuries until it was taken over by the Irish Free State in 1922.
 Highlights include the 13th-century record tower and the State Apartments, once the residence of English viceroys, including the inauguration of Ireland’s presidents.
 The castle is only a 13-minute walk from the hotel and is the perfect way to experience some of Dublin’s heritage.
 Plan your visit here.